csidhom/terraform-aws-ecs-example/README.md

 ## Introduction

 This repo contains the Terraform plan to deploy an ECS cluster on EC2 running two parallel nginx tasks.
-It is an attempt to complete the three layers of the assignment.
-It includes the following AWS resources:
+It is an attempt to complete the three layers of the assignmentn and will provision the following AWS resources:

 - **VPC** with single nat gateway, two public subnets and two private subnets across two distinct AZs
 - **ECS** service running one service with two parallel nginx tasks exposed on port 8080